vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/ab-tests/vtex-io-documentation-running-native-ab-testing.md

     ```

 5. Type `y` to confirm the installation.
-6. Now, access the Admin and go to **Extensions Hub > Installed Apps > AB Tester**.
+6. Now, access the VTEX Admin and go to **Extensions Hub > Installed Apps > AB Tester**.
-7. Create A/B tests, compare and finish tests, referring to the [A/B Tester Admin app documentation](https://developers.vtex.com/docs/guides/vtexarg-abtester#usage).
+7. Refer to the [A/B Tester Admin app documentation](https://developers.vtex.com/docs/guides/vtexarg-abtester#usage) to create A/B tests, compare and finish tests.

 ## Running A/B tests via the VTEX IO CLI

 ### Step 1 - Enabling A/B testing

-1. Open the terminal and use the [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-installation-and-command-reference) to log in to the desired account:
+1. Open the terminal and log in to the desired account. *Remember to replace the values between curly brackets according to your account name.*

     ```sh
     vtex login {accountName}